Santhanika/Santhanika/README.md

 ## Hi Santhanika Kumaravel here 👋

-## About me
 A strong minded person with good commmunication skills and open to work with positive attitude.
 Eager to start my career where I can apply my knowledge and  develop practical skills.
 Open to learn new technology with good adaptabililty.I’m a Passionate student at PSGR Krishnammal college currently doing my M.Sc Computer science final year
 <!--
 **Santhanika/Santhanika** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+## About me
 Here are some ideas to get you started:
 - 🔭 I’m currently working on Python,Django,HTML&CSS
-- 🌱 I’m currently learning on Java
+- 🌱 I’m currently learning  Java
 - 📫 Email: santhanikak@gmail.com
-- 😄 Student | Developer | She/Her
 - ⚡ The “Hello, World!” program is considered a rite of passage for every programmer!!!
 -->
 ## 🚀Technology and Tools: